eu-digital-identity-wallet/eudi-lib-android-wallet-core/CustomizeSecureArea.md

  *
- * @param selectedDocuments A map of selected documents and the selected items to disclose */ fun discloseDocuments(selectedDocuments: Map<IssuedDocument, List<DocItem>>) {
+ * @param selectedDocuments A map of selected documents and the selected items to disclose */ suspend fun discloseDocuments(selectedDocuments: Map<IssuedDocument, List<DocItem>>) {
    val disclosedDocuments = DisclosedDocuments(
       selectedDocuments.map { (document, docItems) ->

          // should block until the user has unlock the key to sign the response

          // One can use information from document to determine how to
          // create the MyKeyUnlockData object, such as:

+         val credential = document.findCredential()!!
-            val secureArea = document.secureArea as MySecureArea
+         val secureArea = credential.secureArea as MySecureArea
-            val keyAlias = document.keyAlias
+         val keyAlias = credential.alias
-            val keyInfo = document.keyInfo as MyKeyInfo
+         val keyInfo = credential.secureArea.getKeyInfo(credential.alias) as MyKeyInfo

          //
          // --> show prompt if needed to unlock the key <--
          //

          // create and return the keyUnlockData to unlock the key of the document val keyUnlockData = MyKeyUnlockData(
             // set the extra information for the key unlock data
             // e.g. password, biometric data, authorization tokens etc.
          )

          DisclosedDocument(
             documentId = document.id,
             disclosedItems = docItems,
             keyUnlockData = keyUnlockData
          )
       })

    val response = processedRequest.generateResponse(disclosedDocuments).getOrThrow()
    wallet.sendResponse(response)
 }

 /**